Jetzt ist die Zeit: History

-Alois Albrecht wrote the words of the hymn and Ludger Edelkötter the music.
-The song has appeared in songbooks.
+Alois Albrecht a former vicar general of the Catholic Archdiocese of Bamberg (Germany), wrote the words of the hymn and the music educator Ludger Edelkötter was its composer.
+The work has appeared in twelve songbooks.

 Text

 The text begins with a short refrain, and has eight stanzas.
-The refrain claims that the time to decide what is important is now, and that we do it today or not.
-The premise is the second coming of Jesus, and the stanzas give details of questions a believer will have to face then, and of questions that do not matter.
-In the first stanza, the questions that will not come are "What did you saye?" ("Was hast du gespart?) and "What did you own?
-(Was hast du alles besessen?), but: "What did you give?"
-(Was hast du geschenkt?) and "Whom did you cherish?"
-(Wen hast du geschätzt?)
-Each stanza but the last ends with "for my sake" (um meinetwillen).
+That refrain claims the critical time to be now, and that we do or miss it today.
+The premise is the apocalyptic Second Coming of Jesus, and the stanzas give details of questions his audience of siblings will have to face then, disqualifying queries that do not matter.
+In the first stanza, the questions that will not come are "Was hast du gespart?"
+(What did you save?) and "Was hast du alles besessen?"
+(What did you own?), but: "Was hast du geschenkt?"
+(What did you give?) and "Wen hast du geschätzt?"
+(Whom did you cherish?)
+Each stanza but the last ends with "um meinetwillen" (for my sake).